temporalio/documentation/docs-src/typescript/generated/backgroundcheck-boilerplate-add-workflow-test-details.md

 to set up and tear down the test environment.

 In the body of the test case, you create an instance of a Worker and specify the Workflow and Activities.
-In this example, the Activity is mocked out and replaced with a function that returns a specific result..
+In this example, the Activity is mocked out and replaced with a function that returns a specific result.
 This ensures that the Workflow test doesn't invoke the actual Activity.

 Calling `client.workflow.execute(...)` executes the Workflow logic and any invoked Activities inside the test process.